scunneff/CornCast/nextsteps.md

 5. Incorproating DEM data in order to better evaluate terrain conditions.

-7. Expanding this to an area larger than the front range
+6. Expanding this to an area larger than the front range

+7. Update the graphs

+8. is there a way to build a graph of snow quality incorporating SWe?